Marketo/android-sdk/README.md

 - Fixed bug that stop push notification when app was closed

 v0.5.2
-- Removed depricated android methods to allow building with Proguard
+- Removed deprecated android methods to allow building with Proguard

 v0.5.1
 - Fixed intent.getAction condition